 Key Stage Three (Years 7, 8 and 9)

 The Key Stage 3 curriculum comprises the following subjects:

-English; Maths; Science; PE; RE; History; Geography; Computing; Music; Drama; Modern Foreign Languages (French and Spanish); Personal Development; Art; Design Technology.
+English; Maths; Science; PE; RE; History; Geography; Computing; Music; Drama; Modern Foreign Languages (Spanish); Personal Development; Art; Design Technology.

 Key Stage Four (Years 10 and 11)